 II.
 INVESTIGATION

 1. Investigator(s): Position(s):

 2. Interviews:

 □ Interviewed aggressor Name: Date:

-Date:
+□ Interviewed target Name: Date:

 □ Interviewed witnesses Name: Date:

 Name: Date:

-3. Any prior documented Incidents by the e aggressor? □ Yes □ No
+3. Any prior documented Incidents by the aggressor? □ Yes □ No

-If yes, have incidents involved target or target group previously? □ Yes □ No
+If yes, have incidents involved target or target group p -

-Any previous incidents with findings of ·
+Any previous incidents with findings of BULLYING, RE TALIATION □ Yes □ No

 Summary of Investigation: (Please use additional paper and attach to this document as needed)

 III.
-CONCLUSIONS FROM THE INVESTIG ATION
+CONCLUSIONS FROM THE INVESTIGATION

 1. Finding of bullying or retaliation:

+□ YES □ NO

 □ Bullying □ Incident documented as

 □ Retaliation □ Discipline referral only

-2. Contacts: Assurance and a constitutional in Date.
+2. Contacts:

+□ Target's parent/guardian Date: □ Aggresso or's parent/guardian Date:

-Law Enforcement Date:
+□ District Civil Rights Coordinator Date:Law Enforcement Date:

 3. Action Taken:

-□ Detention (SL/ After School) □ Counseling Referral
+□ Loss of Privileges □ Detention (S SL/ After School) □ Counseling Referral

 □ Suspension □ Education □ Other

 4. Describe Safety Planning:

-Fallers are with Tanaste ask adulant for

-Initial and date when completed:
+Follow-up with Target: scheduled for Initial and date when completed:

 Follow-up with Aggressor: scheduled for Initial and date when completed:

 Report forwarded to Principal: Date

-Toport forwarded to Finicipal.
-Date

-Report forwarded to Superintendent: Da ite
+Report forwarded to Superintendent: Date

-•

 (If principal was not the investigator)

 Signature and Title: Date: